kiba/Writings/fac/chp27_dwarven_affair.md

 ***

-The dwarves weren't about to let any shitting donkeys, horses, mules, or any other mancure generating creatures into their mountainhome.
+The dwarves weren't about to let any shitting donkeys, horses, mules, or any other manure generating creatures into their mountainhome.
 "Unclean," they explained.
 "And we're tired of cleaning the shit inside the hallways of our home."

-Instead, the caravan paid fee to have their goods transported to a warehouse by dwarven haulers, all on the famed dwarven honor.
+Instead, the caravan paid a fee to have their goods transported to a warehouse by dwarven haulers, all on the famed dwarven honor.

-The party didn't care , since they wren't actual merchants and traders, just a scouting party, even if their members were required to act the part.
+Black suspected that it was also about an excuse to make money, but the party didn't care, since they weren't actual merchants and traders, just a scouting party, even if their members were required to act the part.

 "The architecture...is amazing," a green haired anthropologist said.
 The scouting party descended down a shallow ramp into the fortress.
 They had just went past three set of walls, one higher than the other, with all sort of defensive measures in place.